A Celebration of American Family Stories

 48 Angelica Santamuro - The Miracle

-Angelica is the director of the American Labor Museum in Haledon, New Jersey.
+Angelica Santmuro is the director of the American Labor Museum in Haledon, New Jersey.
 I interviewed her inside the museum that was formerly a private residence from which organizers with the Industrial Workers of the World (IWW) addressed nearly 20,000 silk workers from Paterson who went on strike in 1913.
-My maternal grandmother was twenty-one years old at the time and was working in the dye house of a silk mill.
+My maternal grandmother was twenty-one years old at the time and was working in the dye house of one of the silk mills.
 Although she never mentioned the strike, I often wonder if she attended the rally and participated in the strike.

 J.P.
 Fraley was a gifted fiddler who grew up in eastern Kentucky.
 I had the pleasure to play music with J.P. on several occasions and those moments were made even more special because of his great stories.
 Here is one about his elderly father who decided one day that perhaps he should get baptized after all.

 On our first trip to Ireland Paula and I had the great good fortune to meet Brian and Marie Dooley in the village of Inniskeen.
-Since then they have become dear friends and here is Brian telling a few stories about his mother.
+Since then they have become dear friends and here is Brian recalling some stories about his mother.
 The music is an old Celtic air titled “Mist Covered Mountains of Home” and is performed in concert by the late fiddler Johnny Cunningham.

 51 Jo Lakota - The Coat